Feel the Japanese spirit through reconstruction tourism

 |fee||1 night, 2 meals: 15,000 yen (excludes tax)|

-Minami-Sanriku, a town whose homes were damaged by the tsunami.
-The storytelling bus looks at the after-effects of that tsunami and aims to increase awareness about preventing weathering caused by earthquakes and disaster prevention.
-The bus tour lasts about 60 minutes and passengers can observe those areas affected by floods.
+Minamisanriku, a town where homes were damaged by the tsunami.
+The storytelling bus tour looks at the after-effects of that tsunami and aims to increase awareness and help prevent people from forgetting the lessons learned from the earthquake.
+The bus tour lasts about 60 minutes and passengers can also observes those areas affected by floods.
 Local guides on board talk about their own personal experiences and the lessons they learned from the earthquake disaster.
 English and Chinese (Traditional) guide books are also available.
 Reservations are required.

 |Location||Various locations in Minamisanriku, Motoyoshi District, Miyagi Prefecture|